sarabadanie/Haufe-Lexware.github.io/_posts/2017-06-24-Blue-Green-Deployment-on-Azure.md

 ![Blue-Green](/images/Blue-Green-2.png)

 ### Now take the steps below to deploy
-Here are the steps we are going to take:
+Here are the steps you are going to have to take:
 1. Deploy the frontend resource group
-2. Deploy the green resource group (considering it has your old code)
+2. Deploy the Green resource group (considering it has your old code)
-3. Deploy the blue resource group (considering it has your new code)
+3. Deploy the Blue resource group (considering it has your new code)
-4. Redirect the traffic from the green resource group to the blue resource group (or in other words SWAP)
+4. Redirect the traffic from the Green resource group to the Blue resource group (or in other words SWAP)

->To deploy the green or blue resource group you need to host/install your new code on a VM, generlize the VM, shut it down, and then provide a reference to the image in the code which comes in this post.
+>To deploy the Green or Blue resource group you need to host/install your new code on a VM, generlize the VM, shut it down, and then provide a reference to the image (URI) in the code which comes in this post.

 ### Deploy the Frontend Resource Group
-The code below needs to be executed only once and not with every new code deployment:
+The code below needs to be executed only once and not with every new deployment:

 ```
 #Create an application gateway in the frontend resource group which has a backend address pool